 - Mentoring students in professional skill building including attending layperson talks, networking events, and conducting mock interviews.

 - Providing input on curriculum and program development.

 Q: Can you help me connect with other Knight Campus and UO resources?

 A: We are happy to facilitate introductions across the Knight Campus and UO.
 Learn more about what is happening in our ecosystem – from the Knight Campus to UO Strategic Initiatives, Research and Innovation.

 Stacey Wagner, PhD | 541-346-7155 | firstname.lastname@example.org

 Students have completed internships at a wide variety of host organizations including Fortune 500 companies, startups, national labs and research institutes.
-The host organizations for recent cohorts are listed below.
+Internship opportunities presented to students since 2019 include:

 Bioinformatics and Genomics: AbSci, Adaptive Biosciences, Epic Sciences, Fred Hutchinson Cancer Research Center, Galaxy, Genentech, Genomics Institute at University of California Santa Cruz, Icahn School of Medicine at Mount Sinai, Johannes Gutenberg University, Joyn Bio, Los Alamos National Laboratory, Max Delbrück Center for Molecular Medicine, Oregon Health and Science University, NanoString, Novartis Institutes for BioMedical Research, Pacific Northwest National Laboratory , Providence Health and Services, Phylagen, Scisco Genetics , Stowers Institute for Medical Research , Thermo Fisher Scientific (Life Science Solutions Group), University of Colorado, Anchutz Medical Campus, University of Oregon (Genomics and Cell Characterization Core Facility), US Department of Agriculture, Virginia Commonwealth University.